Tiny Smuggler – by N.E. Rule

-Read More Tiny Smuggler – by N.E.
-Rule“You’ve already searched me and found nothing,” Sam says.
+Read More Road(kill) Trip – by Lindsey Harrington“You’ve already searched me and found nothing,” Sam says.

 Read More Tiny Smuggler – by N.E.
 RuleShe looks beyond the fire to the flat surface of the lake.
 There is little in the way of moon and stars tonight, but lights from the lodge on the opposite shore glimmer on the water’s skin.
 In her eyes, the dancing amber flames ripple.